james-hunter/james-hunter.github.io/_posts/2025-04-20-kermit_on_dosbox.md

 * I use a usb-to-serial adapter on my win11 PC.

 # Configuring the COM port
-Inside the control panel of Windows I can see the COM port number is COM10.
+Inside the control panel of Windows I can see the COM port on my PC is COM10.

 If I want to use the COM port inside dosbox, I need to tell DOSBox the COM port number using the DOSBox configuration file.

-To open the configuraion file I access this linke:
+To open the configuraion file I access this link:

 `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\DOSBox-0.74-3\Options\DOSBox 0.74-3 Options.lnk`